alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_194_eng.md

-# Color Design Notes [Tsujita Kunio]
-## Episode 194: *Mawaru Penguindrum* Color Design Notes - Part 19
+## Episode 194: *Mawaru Penguindrum* Colour Design Notes - Part 19

 The so-called Obon vacation is over, the earth was subtly saved again this year by "24-Hour TV," and ah, the feeling that summer is finally ending is becoming palpable.
 The days have gotten shorter too...
 At night you can hear autumn insect sounds here and there... but ah no no, cicadas are still energetic in Tokyo's Nakano (laugh).
 During this last weekend of August as I write this, around my house they're still having grand choruses day after day - or rather night after night.

 Those guys seem to conserve energy by staying quiet in tree shade during the intensely hot daytime hours, start crying around evening when the sun sets, and it's "showtime!" after midnight when temperatures drop (laugh).
 Such is this still swelteringly hot end of summer.
 But you know, even these cicadas' summer is almost over.
 In less than a month we'll reach the autumn equinox - such is summer's end.

 Oh!
-Are students doing summer homework assignments around now? (laugh)
+Are students doing summer homework assignments around now? (laugh) Now then.

-Now then.

-**Episode 16: The Immortal Man** Storyboard/Ikuhara Kunihiko, Kaneko Shingo & Furukawa Tomohiro, Direction/Kaneko Shingo, Color Direction/Otsuka Natsuko
+**Episode 16: The Immortal Man** Storyboard/Ikuhara Kunihiko, Kaneko Shingo & Furukawa Tomohiro, Direction/Kaneko Shingo, Colour Direction/Otsuka Natsuko

 The half of the diary that Masako finally obtained is a bright red fake planted by Yuri.
 And Masako begins telling her own past story.
 Memories?
 Conflict? with her fearsome grandfather Sahei.
 The curse of that grandfather's ghost.
 Such was Episode 16.